-PAT (PATRICK) MACAULAY
+PAT (PATRICK) MACAULAY [he/him]

 Patrick(Pat) Macaulay, originally from Vancouver, became the Executive Director of Open Studio in December 2017.
 Pat holds an MFA from the Art Institute of Chicago and a BFA from the Nova Scotia College of Art and Design.
-He has experience working in both large and small museums, galleries and arts centres in Canada and the United States.
+He has experience working in large and small museums, galleries and art centres in Canada and the United States.
 As a curator and arts administrator, Pat has developed specialized knowledge of contemporary art, craft, design and architecture.
 He has worked on numerous exhibitions, large-scale public projects and festivals.

 PROGRAMMING & COMMUNICATIONS MANAGER

 Laura Bydlowska was born in Warsaw, Poland, and currently resides in Toronto.
 She obtained a Master’s in Museum Studies from the University of Toronto and a BA (Hons., specializing in Studio Art and Art History) from the University of Guelph.
 Laura became Open Studio’s Programming and Communications Manager in 2021, after serving as the Programming and Office Manager (2018), Office Manager (2014), and Administrative Assistant (2011).
 In her role, she is also responsible for Open Studio’s social media and website.
 Her art practice revolves around etching and pyrography [wood burning], and focuses on abstract geological compositions.
 In her spare time, Laura enjoys spinning records, video games, and spending time with her partner and cats.